-The variations of the magnetic field at the Earth's surface at high latitudes, which were derived with the method of regression analysis, allowed to determine the IMF By control of the spatial-temporal distributions of the electric field potential at ionospheric altitudes as well as the ionospheric and field-aligned currents (FACs) (Friis-Christensen et al., 1985; Feldstein and Levitin, 1986).
+The variations of the magnetic field at the Earth's surface at high latitudes, which were derived with the method of regression analysis, allowed for the determination of the IMF B_y control of the spatial-temporal distributions of the electric field potential at ionospheric altitudes as well as the ionospheric and field-aligned currents (FACs; (Friis-Christensen et al., 1985; Feldstein and Levitin, 1986)).
 The electric field potential for an inhomogeneous ionospheric conductivity is obtained by solving a second-order partial differential equation.
 Friis-Christensen et al. (1985) used magnetic observations of the summer seasons in 1972 and 1973, while Feldstein and Levitin (1986) obtained it for summer 1968.
-The potential differences at cusp latitudes in the daytime sector are \sim 20 kV for IMF By \sim \pm 6 nT.
+The potential differences at cusp latitudes in the daytime sector are $\sim 20 \text{ kV}$ for IMF $B_y \sim \pm 6 \text{ nT}$.

 Olsen (1996) used MAGSAT magnetic field data in a height range of 350 < h < 550 km to determine the strength and location of the auroral electrojets at 115 km altitude.
-He showed for the first time the possibility to estimate the horizontal ionospheric currents from scalar magnetic measurements only.
-The ionospheric currents were modelled by hundreds of infinite linear currents perpendicular to the orbital plane of the spacecraft with discretisation intervals of 111 km.
-The problem of ionospheric current estimation is underdetermined and its solution is not unique.
+For the first time, he showed the possibility of estimating the horizontal ionospheric currents from scalar magnetic measurements only.
+The ionospheric currents were modelled by hundreds of infinite linear currents perpendicular to the orbital plane of the spacecraft, with discretization intervals of 111 km.
+The problem of ionospheric current estimation is underdetermined, and its solution is not unique.
 In order to constrain the solution, a regularization method is used.
-The comparison of modelled and measured variations of the magnetic field along the satellite orbit on December 04, 1979, 17:00 UT, demonstrates the good agreement for the field-aligned component, but a significant discrepancy for the field-perpendicular one.
+The comparison of modelled and measured variations of the magnetic field along the satellite orbit on 04 December 1979 at 17:00 UT demonstrates the good agreement for the field-aligned component but a significant discrepancy for the field-perpendicular one.
 The discrepancy is mainly caused by magnetic fields of the FACs.
-The integral amplitude of the ionospheric currents during the interval November 28 till December 10, 1979, yielded a correlation of r = 0.88 with the AE-index.
+The integral amplitude of the ionospheric currents during the interval from 28 November to 10 December 1979 yielded a correlation of r = 0.88 with the AE-index.

-The IMF By orientation influences not only the PE, but also the movements of the auroral forms at cusp latitudes (Sandholt et al., 2002).
-Simultaneously with permanently poleward moving discrete auroral forms at the equatorward boundary of the cusp, which are controlled by the IMF Bz component, there exist east-west moving auroral forms.
-This azimuthal movement is controlled by IMF By, such that for By>0 the discrete forms move westward and for By<0 eastward.
-The movement of the auroral forms is in opposite direction to the PE current flow direction.
+The IMF B{y} orientation influences not only the PE but also the movements of the auroral forms at cusp latitudes (Sandholt et al., 2002).
+Simultaneous with permanently polewardmoving discrete auroral forms at the equatorward boundary of the cusp, which are controlled by the IMF B_z component, east-west moving auroral forms exist.
+This azimuthal movement is controlled by IMF B_y , such that for $B_y > 0$, the discrete forms move westward, and for $B{y} < 0$ they move eastward.
+The movement of the auroral forms is in an opposite direction to the PE current flow direction.
 This can be expected, because the discrete auroral forms and the channels of enhanced ionospheric conductivity are both due to precipitating electrons into the upper atmosphere.
 A detailed consideration of the interrelation between auroral luminosity, auroral particle precipitation, and the PE during magnetic disturbances was given by Sandholt et al. (2004).
-As shown there, the strong convection channel is located on the dawn side of the polar cap for IMF By>0, and on the dusk side for By<0 conditions.
-The electron precipitation in the regime of the convection channel in the morning sector consists of a band (\sim 500 km) of structured precipitation.
+As shown there, the strong convection channel is located on the dawn side of the polar cap for IMF $B_y > 0$ and on the dusk side for $B{y} < 0$ conditions.
+The electron precipitation in the regime of the convection channel in the morning sector consists of a band ($\sim 500 \,\mathrm{km}$) of structured precipitation.
 The PE is located on the high-latitude boundary of the structured luminosity region in the vicinity of the strong flow channel of magnetospheric convection close to the bright auroral arc.
-For By>0, this channel is located in the morning sector on the poleward side of the polar cap boundary with FAC out of the ionosphere, and FAC into the ionosphere equatorward of the polar cap boundary.
+For $B_v > 0$, this channel is located in the morning sector on the poleward side of the polar cap boundary, with FAC out of the ionosphere and FAC into the ionosphere equatorward of the polar cap boundary.